Online booking for our events is recommended

 Dan Hicks

 Dan Hicks is a Professor of Contemporary Archaeology at University of Oxford, Curator of World Archaeology at Pitt Rivers Museum and a Fellow of St Cross College, Oxford.
 He has published widely on material and visual culture from the recent past and the near present.
 His most recent books are The Brutish Museums, Lande: the Calais 'Jungle' and Beyond, Archaeology and Photography and Isle of Rust.
-His next book, Every Monument Will Fall: A Prehistory of the Culture War, is published in May 2025.
+His next book, Every Monument Will Fall: A Story of Remembering and Forgetting, will be published in May 2025.

 Angela Haynes